janm-dev/web-bg/README.md

 - `web-bg-init` when the application has initialized
 - `web-bg-start` when the application is fully ready for usage (`web-bg`'s canvas should be hidden until this event is received)
 - `web-bg-panic` if the application panics (`web-bg`'s canvas should be hidden when this event is received)

+### Logging on the web

+If the `console_log` feature is enabled and you compile `web-bg` for the web, log messages will be logged to the console and tracing spans will be measured using the Performance API, at the expense of degraded application performance.
+The `console_log` feature does nothing when *not* compiling for the web.

 ## Attribution